+Governors are responsible for:

-The governing body is responsible for monitoring attendance figures for the whole school, on behalf of the Trust Board onat least a termly basis.
-It also holds the headteacher to account for the implementation of this policy.
+- Monitoring attendance figures for the whole school, on behalf of the Trust Board on at least a termly basis. - Monitoring the implementation and impact of this policy, reporting any concerns to the Trust Board. - Ensuring school staff receive adequate training on attendance.